ulisesrey/the_guardian_scraper/README.md

 2019-01-01,Mali attack: 37 civilians killed in armed raid on village
 ```

+Each date will have several (usually from 20 - 30) headlines depending, on the day.
+Each headline consists of a string of words which will be the basis of our analysis.
+Since The Guardian is published daily, every single day in the requested range will have some rows with headlines.
+In our analysis we have focused on number of occurences a word appears, each month, to be able to visualize an evolution across the 4 years time.

 ### Analysis and Results
 As mentioned in the introduction, such a headline dataset is very powerful and can have multiple uses.
 For this project we will use our dataset to try to answer this questions: